mzazon/awesome-cloud-projects/aws/email-notification-automation-ses/email-notification-automation-ses.md

 4. **Create Lambda Function for Email Processing**:

    AWS Lambda provides serverless compute that automatically scales based on incoming events from EventBridge.
 This function processes events, formats email content, and sends notifications through SES with comprehensive error handling and logging capabilities.
+We're using Python 3.12 as the current recommended runtime version.

    ```bash
    # Create Lambda function code